“Michael "Rhino" Whitfield”

 Surely we couldn’t lose this one?

 The last laugh belonged to Barnes RFC, when Tom O’Toole, the Peter Pan of this young Barnes side, ran from inside his own 22, having read the opportunity of interception so early that it felt like it was Friday, not Saturday afternoon!
 Taunton, like moths to the light, duly obliged by passing the ball along the line for Tom to perfectly pluck the ball out of the sky at the optimum moment, and stroll in to make the final score Barnes 51 Taunton 38.

 This was an outstanding win, played at incredible pace by both teams, and with equal passion too, a brilliant advert for National 2 Rugby, and the game of rugby itself.

 I would also like to say how gracious in defeat the Titans players and coaches were after the game, which was pointed out to me by several of the Barnes contingent.
 It shows that the original spirit of rugby, which we hold so dear at Barnes RFC, is alive and well, and living in both Somerset and Barnes!
 There is no game this weekend and the 1st XV resume battle away to Worthing on 17th November, You can read more about that below.

-Next weekend will be another test of how far we have come this season.
+Saturday will be another test of how far we have come this season.
 Whilst Barnes will be confident after our win last week against Taunton, so will be Worthing after their convincing away win at Bury.
 The last time we played Worthing was in the 2016/17 season, Barnes winning at home 20-8 and Worthing winning Rugby Park 20-17.
 Those two games were as close as I think the game on 17th November will be.
-So prepare yourselves for another cracker of a weekend’s rugby then!
+So prepare yourselves for another cracker of a weekend’s rugby!

 Onwards and Upwards!